OpenEvalProject/evals/manuscripts/elife-63795/v2/manuscript.md

 Contrarily to explorations in (gAHP, gCAN) and (gAHP, gNMDA) spaces, exploration in the (gAHP, gGABA-B) provided two domains of high similarity to LPFC and MCC that indicated a strong quantitative agreement of the model to monkey data (see main text).
 Moreover, these domains were large (relative to the mean values of gAHP and gGABA-B in said domains) indicating robustness to the inherent biological variability present in frontal cortical structures.
 Finally, qualitative agreement was present, in addition to the quantitative agreement revealed by the similarity measure, in the sense that all three main qualitative differences between LPFC and MCC (with higher LAT and TAU in RS units and a higher TAU in Inh neurons) were well reproduced in this setup.

-## HMM analysis
+### HMM analysis

 We used HMM to map the spiking set of neural network models and unit populations in monkeys onto discrete states of collective activity, based on previously established methods (Abeles et al., 1995; Seidemann et al., 1996).
 Monkey recordings occurred in separate sessions from which samples of typically three to four (maximum five) neurons were recorded simultaneously.
 HMMs were impractical on such small samples, so it was necessary to create pseudo-populations that could substitute for large simultaneous recordings of the population, to improve the amount of data leveraged and maximize the information extracted in terms of neural states.
 However, creating pseudo-populations ignores correlated activity between neurons, globally degrading the accuracy of state detection.
 In principle this degradation affects absolute quantitative state estimations in the LPFC and MCC equally.
 Therefore, it should not affect the conclusions drawn here, as they are based on relative comparisons between order of magnitudes of state estimates in the LPFC and MCC.
 Thus, applying HMM to large simultaneous populations would most likely not change the conclusions drawn from experimental data.
 This point is supported by the fact that we qualitatively obtained similar HMM results in populations and pseudo-populations in the model (see Results), as well as by the general observation that the amount of information that can be time-decoded in associative areas (such as in the LPFC) is globally the same, when using pseudo-populations or simultaneously recorded neurons (Anderson et al., 2007; Meyers et al., 2008).
 Extended results presented in supplementary materials were obtained using LPFC and MCC pseudo-populations built of groups of neurons drawn from simulations of distinct random neural networks (i.e. synaptic matrices), with group statistics (numbers of groups and numbers of excitatory and inhibitory neurons within each group) similar to those of monkey LPFC and MCC data.

-HMM methods allow to determine the probability pSk(t) of the network to be in state Sk, k∈1...nS at time t.
-Typically, we found that, as previously shown in frontal areas, population activity organized into periods that lasted in the range ∼10 ms−10 s, that is, transition probabilities were small and states were quasi-stationary.
-When all probabilities of being in a state p(Sk)<0.8, the network was considered to be in the null state S0, signifying that the network was not in any of the states.
-Periods in the S0  state were typically short (mean: LPFCm =16 ms, MCCm =36 ms, not shown).
-Thus, when immediately preceded and followed by two periods in the same state Sk , periods in S0  were attributed the state Sk.
-For each network spiking set assessed, we pooled the durations of all periods in all the states of the HMM, to build the overall probability distribution of period durations pd.
-We then used this probability distribution to computeptd=pdd∫u=0+∞puu du
+HMM methods allow to determine the probability $pS_{k}(t)$ of the network to be in state $S_{k}, k\in1...n_{S}$ at time $t$.
+Typically, we found that, as previously shown in frontal areas, population activity organized into periods that lasted in the range $∼10 ms−10 s$, that is, transition probabilities were small and states were quasi-stationary.
+When all probabilities of being in a state $p(S_{k})<0.8$, the network was considered to be in the null state $S_{0}$, signifying that the network was not in any of the states.
+Periods in the $S_{0 }$ state were typically short (mean: LPFCm =16 ms, MCCm =36 ms, not shown).
+Thus, when immediately preceded and followed by two periods in the same state $S_{k}$ , periods in $S_{0 }$ were attributed the state $S_{k}$.
+For each network spiking set assessed, we pooled the durations of all periods in all the states of the HMM, to build the overall probability distribution of period durations $pd$.
+We then used this probability distribution to compute

+$$
+p_{t}d=\frac{pdd}{\int_{u=0}^{+∞}puu du}
+$$

-that is, the proportion of time spent in state periods of duration d, that is, the probability, at any given instant in time, of being in state periods of duration d.
-We could not find any generic univocal suitable method of stably determining the number of states nS.
-However, as a low number of states is more parsimonious in terms of data interpretation (Pohle et al., 2017) in general and because the task structure contains a low number of possible states in terms of actions (four), reward on the last trial (incorrect trial, first correct trial, correct trial after previous correct trials) and behavioural states (exploration, exploitation), we arbitrarily fixed nS=4.
+that is, the proportion of time spent in state periods of duration $d$, that is, the probability, at any given instant in time, of being in state periods of duration $d$.
+We could not find any generic univocal suitable method of stably determining the number of states $n_{S}$.
+However, as a low number of states is more parsimonious in terms of data interpretation (Pohle et al., 2017) in general and because the task structure contains a low number of possible states in terms of actions (four), reward on the last trial (incorrect trial, first correct trial, correct trial after previous correct trials) and behavioural states (exploration, exploitation), we arbitrarily fixed $n_{S}=4$.
 We checked that this choice was sound and evaluated Akaike information criterion (AIC) and BIC values for different numbers of states in both cortical areas and in both monkey and model data (Figure 7—figure supplement 4).
 We observed that AIC and BIC did not substantially change when varying the number of states in the range 2–10.
-We therefore kept the chosen value nS=4.
+We therefore kept the chosen value $n_{S}=4$.

 Each HMM analysis was conducted on a spiking set lasting 600 s, both in neural network models and unit populations in monkeys.
 For each monkey area, the activity of all neurons was pooled, regardless of their recording session.
 This was mandatory because the number of neurons simultaneously recorded in each session was typically inferior to 5, so that HMMs were inefficient in detecting states.
 Pooling all neurons allowed the detection of global states that corresponded to the combination of collective dynamics recorded during distinct sessions, that is, that were not time-locked together (phase information lost across sessions) and causally independent.
 Although chimeric, these HMM states were nevertheless able to indirectly capture the underlying temporal structure of collective spiking discharges in frontal areas in a similar way and thus allowed comparing LPFC and MCC collective temporal structure.
 In control HMMs, both the timing and neuron assignment of all spikes were randomly shuffled.
 The initial estimation of the average state duration across all periods in a given state was taken at a high value (300 ms), which was suggested to give better log-likelihood scores and converge to similar states across repetitions of the HMM (Seidemann et al., 1996).
-The time bin was Δt=0.5 ms. We checked that state durations were not caused by eventual drifts in data firing frequency (Figure 7—figure supplement 2; Figure 7—source data 2).
+The time bin was $Δt=0.5 ms$.
+We checked that state durations were not caused by eventual drifts in data firing frequency (Figure 7—figure supplement 2; Figure 7—source data 2).
 We also checked that state durations were distributed exponentially, lending credence to the metastable nature of HMM states (Figure 7—figure supplement 3).

-## Principal component analysis
+### Principal component analysis

 The principal component analysis (PCA) of LPFC and MCC of monkeys’ units and neural network models’ neurons spiking activity was computed from firing frequencies, in order to better visualize and characterize collective dynamics.
 PCA was achieved on the set of the spiking frequency vectors of all units/neurons in each case.
-Spiking frequency was estimated through convolution of spiking activity with a normalized Gaussian kernel with standard deviation σ=100 ms, as average frequencies were typically <10 Hz in both areas.
+Spiking frequency was estimated through convolution of spiking activity with a normalized Gaussian kernel with standard deviation $\sigma=100 ms$, as average frequencies were typically $<10 Hz$ in both areas.
 For each neuron, frequencies were then centred and standardized for optimal PCA.
 Cells with average frequencies <0.5 Hz were removed for the experimental data and for the model data, to avoid abnormal standardized frequencies when the neuron’s average frequency was too low (at most six cells per area).

-## Perturbation protocol for state transitions
+### Perturbation protocol for state transitions

 We assessed the contribution of excitatory and inhibitory neural populations to the stability of HMM states.
 To do so, we estimated the probability to stay in a given ongoing (or perturbed, see below) HMM state or to switch towards a distinct target (or perturbing) state in response to specified perturbations.
 The perturbation was achieved by substituting the value of neural variables (membrane potential, spiking state, calcium concentration, downstream channel opening probabilities) of a random subset of excitatory (respectively inhibitory) neurons of the ongoing state by those of the same neurons taken from the (distinct) target state.
 Specifically, starting from an initial (unperturbed) 600 s simulation, perturbations were achieved by substituting state variables 50 ms after the onset of a randomly chosen period of a specified perturbed state by those taken 50 ms after the onset of a randomly chosen period of a distinct perturbing state and the resulting network states used as initial conditions for further ‘perturbation simulations’.
 For each perturbation simulation, the network was simulated from the perturbation time to the end of the period when the network was not perturbed and the HMM state was determined as the posterior state probability based on HMM transition and emission matrices obtained from the entire initial unperturbed simulation.
 The probability to escape the ongoing state (Figure 7h, left) and to reach the target state (Figure 7h, right) were then computed as the proportion of time spent, during the ongoing period, in a HMM state different from the ongoing perturbed state (escape ongoing state probability), and in the target perturbing state (reach target state probability), respectively.
 The effects of perturbations were tested by replacing either excitatory or inhibitory populations, where proportions of replaced neurons systematically varied in the range 0–1.
 For each neuron type and proportion tested, the perturbation protocol was applied and results averaged for 50 random combinations of periods (with period durations >100 ms), for each of the 12 possible pairs of the four HMM states (excluding pairs of repeated states), over 20 different randomly initialized MCCs.
 Probabilities were offset and normalized to remove the basal probability of escaping the ongoing (0.09) and reaching the target (0.01) states when no perturbation was applied (such transitions were due to random selection of simultaneous spikes when initiating the HMM analysis).